apcamargo/genomad/README.md

 For installation instructions, information about how geNomad works, and a detailed explanation of how to execute it, please check the full documentation: https://portal.nersc.gov/genomad/

+## Web app

+geNomad is available as a web app in the [NMDC EDGE](https://nmdc-edge.org/virus_plasmid/workflow) platform.
+There you can upload your sequence data, visualize the results in your browser, and download the data to your computer.

 ## Quick start

 We recommend users to read the [documentation](https://portal.nersc.gov/genomad/) before starting to use geNomad.
 If you are in a rush, however, you can follow this quick step-by-step example.